 NATIONAL EMPANADA DAY

-April 8 recognizes a food holiday, National Empanada Day.
-Empanadas are a stuffed bread or pastry that is baked or fried.
+Each year on April 8th, National Empanada Day recognizes a delicious pastry that comes in several different forms.
 The name empanada comes from the Galician, Portuguese and Spanish verb em pandar, meaning to wrap or coat in bread.

 A cookbook published in 1520 in Catalan, the Libre del Coch by Ruperto de Nola, mentions empanadas filled with seafood.